Association for the Accreditation

 7. Compensation to DoD-affiliated personnel for participation in research while on duty is prohibited in accordance with 5 USC, with particular reference to Subparts G and H, with some exceptions for purposes consistent with 24 USC 30.

-9. Research involving large-scale genomic data from DoD-affiliated personal is subject to additional requirements (DoDI 3216.02 section 3.10):
+9. Research involving large-scale genomic data from DoD-affiliated personnel is subject to additional requirements (DoDI 3216.02 section 3.10):

 1. The disclosure of DoD-affiliated personnel’s genomic data may pose a risk to national security; accordingly, written materials must describe administrative, technical, and physical safeguards commensurate with risk, including the secondary use or sharing of de-identified data or specimens.